-The validity of the class A common stock has been passed upon for us by Jones Day, Palo Alto, California.
-Selected legal matters with respect to the class A common stock will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP, Palo Alto, California.
+The validity of the debentures has been passed upon for us by Jones Day, Palo Alto, California.
+Selected legal matters with respect to the debentures will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP, Palo Alto, California.
+Davis Polk & Wardwell, New York, New York, acted as counsel to the option counterparties with respect to the convertible debenture hedge and warrant transactions.